You are listening to the Sean Hannity Radio Show Podcast.

 Trump is absolutely right.

-Both parties have been working over time to give Wall Street a blank check, to give the Chamber of Commerce a blank check, and screw over average Americans.
+Both parties have been working overtime to give Wall Street a blank check, to give the Chamber of Commerce a blank check, and screw over average Americans.

-And I think as long as Trump makes that point clear and sticks to his gun.
+And I think as long as Trump makes that point clear and sticks to his gun, you build the border wall, and guess what?

-You know who's gonna benefit?
+You know who's going to benefit?

 Okay.